 I don’t care what Merriam-Webster’s defines addiction as, I’m not addicted to coffee.
 I love it.
 There are mornings I go without it, and they’re crappy mornings.
 So I do my best not to go without a really good cup of coffee.
-I’m not a coffee snob, but if the coffee isn’t good, it doesn’t count.
+I’m not a coffee snob, but I do have a monthly subscription at Crema.co and if the coffee isn’t good, it doesn’t count.
 But good coffee is equal parts strength and sexiness, and drinking it makes me feel in touch with my soul.
 You can’t water that down.

 Mostly it’s Starbucks.
 I love Starbucks.
 I don’t care that there’s hipper, better, whateverer coffee elsewhere.
 I love Starbucks, we have a relationship, and that’s the way it’s going to be.
 K-Cups, Americanos, and the occasional $7.50 drink when I’ve got a free reward coming my way.
 (Starbucks Rewards are wonderful.
 I get free drinks just for using fake Starbucks money to buy the normal stuff.
 What could be better?)